KARNATISAITHARUN/documentation/using-ocular/common-queries/dependency-analysis.md

 .. )
 ```

-Notice the snippet of the dependency list, which can be further investigated against known CVEs from the vulnerability databases such as NVD.
+Notice the snippet of the dependency list, which can be further investigated against known CVEs from vulnerability databases such as NVD.